AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/oracle-object-storage.md

 | `bucketName` | The allowed bucket name required if the user has restricted access.
 The bucket name must be between three and 63 characters long, it must begin and end with either a letter or a number, and can only contain lowercase letters, numbers, or hyphens (`-`).
 The bucket name cannot be formatted like an IP address. |
 | `folderPath` | The allowed folder path required if the user has restricted access. |

-For more information about getting started, refer to this [Oracle Object Storage authentication](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/usercredentials.htm#User_Credentials) document.
+For more information on how to obtain these values, refer to the [Oracle Object Storage authentication guide](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/usercredentials.htm#User_Credentials).

 Once you have gathered your required credentials, you can follow the steps below to create a new Oracle Object Storage account to connect to Platform.

 ## Connect to Oracle Object Storage

-In the [Platform UI](https://platform.adobe.com), select **[!UICONTROL Sources]** from the left navigation bar to access the [!UICONTROL Sources] workspace.
-The [!UICONTROL Catalog] screen displays a variety of sources for which you can create an account with.
+In the Platform UI, select **[!UICONTROL Sources]** from the left navigation to access the [!UICONTROL Sources] workspace.
+The [!UICONTROL Catalog] screen displays a variety of sources that you can create an account with.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find the specific source you wish to work with using the search bar.

-Under the [!UICONTROL Cloud storage] category, select **[!UICONTROL Oracle Object Storage]**, and then select **[!UICONTROL Add data]**.
+Under the [!UICONTROL Cloud storage] category, select **[!UICONTROL Oracle Object Storage]** and then select **[!UICONTROL Add data]**.

 ![catalog](../../../../images/tutorials/create/oracle-object-storage/catalog.png)